 My pet hate is bad manners so that is something I have instilled into her from very early on, as it is not hard to be a polite person.

-Earlier in the year you wrote a blog about the pitfalls of social media and negativity that can come when putting yourself out there.
-Unfortunately, this is especially true for mums who put themselves out there sharing their personal accounts of motherhood – do you have any advise for other who experiences the same thing?
+Earlier in the year, you wrote a blog about the pitfalls of social media and negativity that can come when putting yourself out there.
+Unfortunately, this is especially true for mums who put themselves out there sharing their personal accounts of motherhood – do you have any advice for others who experiences the same thing?